Iruta-san/jenkins-argocd-assignment/README.md

 Yet, I'd consider the better practice to create a separate Helm Repository.

-## TODO: Deploy EKS with Terraform
+## Deploy EKS with Terraform
+In `/terraform` directory there are Terraform manifests to provision a small AWS EKS cluster with node group of maximum `t3.small` instances and right afterwards - install simple ArgoCD config from Helm Repo.

+After apply is complete, the only thing left is to connect to cluster from console and apply ArgoCD app manifest with `kubectl`